 Buffy the Vampire Slayer — Willow and Tara kiss (Season 5, Episode 16)

 It's tough to distill the iconic, groundbreaking relationship between Willow and Tara into one moment, but we're going to try.
 The couple, which began timidly in Buffy the Vampire Slayer's fourth season, became one of the first lesbian relationships many young viewers saw back in the early 2000s.
 And for a while, it was a dream.
 Them sharing a forlorn-and-emotional (but romantic!) kiss in Season 5's "The Body" was one of the first times audiences just saw a kiss not meant to boost ratings on screen.
 It was just something that happened.
 It was a part of them, and it was beautiful.

 Of course, it would go downhill from there, but for a while, Willow and Tara was what we had.

 The Wire — Omar Little (Season 1, Episode 6)

 Omar Little is one of the greatest outlaw characters in modern television, and he broke ground by defying stereotypes in the black gay community.

-This sets off Omar on a quest for revenge against a gang that lasts several seasons, and leads him to becoming a street informant. -Roy Delgado
+This sets off Omar on a quest for revenge against a gang that lasts several seasons and leads him to become a street informant. -Roy Delgado

 Legend of Korra — Korrasami (Season 4, Episode 13)

-A genre lagging behind in terms of LGBTQ+ representation is in kids animation.
-There have been huge strides made in this space thanks to cartoons like (Adventure Time and Steven Universe , but Legend of Korra was one of the first to have an on-screen canonical lesbian relationship.
+A genre often lagging behind in terms of LGBTQ+ representation is kids' animation.
+There have been huge strides made in this space thanks to cartoons like (Adventure Time and Steven Universe, but Legend of Korra was one of the first to have an on-screen canonical lesbian relationship.